theolivenbaum/resin/README.md

 ### Vector-space model

-To provide full-text search words and phrases extracted from documents are mapped to a 2 billion dimensional vector-space that form clusters of syntactically similar "bag-of-chars".
+To provide full-text search words and phrases are extracted from documents and mapped to a 2 billion dimensional vector-space that form clusters of syntactically similar "bag-of-chars", a language model.

 On disk and in-memory this model is represented as a binary tree ([VectorNode](src/Sir.Store/VectorNode.cs)).